In just a few months, my parents will be celebrating their 39th anniversary.

 But as I said to mom when she told me about this email, the two most important secret words to a successful marriage are 'yes dear'."

-So there you have it...the secrets to a happy and long lasting marriage.
+So there you have it...my Mom and Dad's secrets to a happy and long lasting marriage.

 You see, optimal health isn't just about what you eat or how much you exercise.
 It's about so much more than that.